DineshSolanki/WaterJugGame/README.md

 A Water Jug Problem: You are given two jugs, a 4lit one and a 3lit one, a pump which has unlimited water which you can use to  fill the jug, and the ground on which water may be poured.
 Neither jug has any measuring markings on it.
-How can you get exactly 2 gallons of water in the 4-gallon jug?
+How can you get exactly 2lit of water in the 4-gallon jug?

 ### Reqirements
 * SWI-Prolog version 7.2.0